 Skip to content

-Home » Is Paper Trading The Same As Real Trading?
+Home » Blog » Is Paper Trading The Same As Live Trading?

-Is Paper Trading The Same As Real Trading?
+Is Paper Trading The Same As Live Trading?

-Is paper trading the same as real trading?
-Paper trading is a type of simulated trading created for traders and investors that allows them to practice buying and selling financial instruments without real money.
-This is done by using “play money” to make trades in a real-time market simulator.
+Is paper trading the same as live trading?
+Are you a newbie?
+Paper trading is a simulated trading account created that allows you to practice buying and selling financial instruments without real money.
+Keep reading!

 Table of Contents